Burgwin-Wright House: 1770–1799

-The Wright Family
+1799–1930

 According to local tradition, John Burgwin began renting his house in Wilmington to Charles Jewkes, a former business partner, during his first extended trip to England in 1775 after his broken leg.
 Charles brought with him his wife Ann Grainger Wright, the widow of Captain Thomas Wright, and her three children from her first marriage, Thomas, 14, Mary, 10, and Joshua, 7.
 The legend also indicates that the Jewkes family remained there throughout the Revolution.
 When Burgwin decided to sell the house in 1799, and after Charles, Mary, and the eldest son Thomas died in quick succession, it was one of these children, Joshua Grainger Wright, who purchased the structure for 3,500 “Spanish milled dollars.”
 He moved in with his wife Susan Bradly, whom he had married in 1791, and their eldest son Charles Jewkes Wright.

 Wright became a lawyer and a well-known orator.
 He was a member of the Legislature from 1792 until 1800 when he was elected Speaker of the House.
 Joshua Grainger Wright was elected the first President of the Bank of Cape Fear when it was founded in 1809.
 He lived in the house with his wife and children until he died in 1811.
 His wife Susan however, continued to live in the house until her death in 1842 with her children and their families.
 Thomas Henry Wright, one of Joshua's children, inherited the house from his mother after his eldest brother died.
 He married Mary Allan in 1825 and continued to live at the house until his death in 1861.
 Together they had eleven children within the house, though only eight survived infanthood.

 Dr. Adam Empie Wright, the fourth child and eldest son of Thomas and Mary Wright, was born in 1833 and became the next owner of the house in 1861.
 He soon sold it to William Hamilton McRary for $5,000 in 1869.
 McRary lived in the house with his wife until his death in 1886.
 His wife Martha Wiggins, continued to live in the house until her death in 1907, bequeathing the house to her sister Rowena, who lived there until her death in 1930.

-National Society of the Colonial Dames of America in North Carolina

-Founded in 1891, the NSCDA is a leader in the field of historic preservation and the interpretation of historic sites.
-An association of 45 Corporate Societies in 44 states and the District of Columbia, owning 41 diverse historic properties, today's NSCDA has more than 15,000 members.